Motivation of adjusting the printing parameters

 A screenshot from Sinterit Studio with Open Parameters

-You need to distinguish between two different manipulations around the Open Parameters: playing around with them if the material is commercial, and manipulation ranges are given by the manufacturer is more safe, but if you are introducing your own powder you need to have some patience and have in mind that you might fail.
-Please have in mind that all of available SLS systems differ with the construction, sintering parameters and material accessibility.
+You need to distinguish between two different manipulations around the Open Parameters: playing around with them if the material is commercial and manipulation ranges are given by the manufacturer is more safe, but if you are introducing your own, powder you need to have some patience and have in mind that you might fail.
+Please remember that all of available SLS systems differ with the construction, sintering parameters and material accessibility.

-It is even harder to compare desktop, affordable printers such as Lisa or Lisa Pro with huge and expensive industrial setups.
+It is even harder to compare desktop, affordable printers such as Lisa or Lisa PRO with huge and expensive industrial setups.
 Experiment with parameters, try to introduce new materials and remember that the 3D printing technologies are the future and not everything is yet explored and introduced to those techniques!
+Stay tuned for forthcoming updates!

 Tags: open parameters, selective laser sintering, sls, sls powders